ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros_autorace/autonomous_driving.md

 $ rqt_image_view
 ```

-9. Click `/detect/image_traffic_sign/compressed` topic in the select box.
+9. Select `/detect/image_traffic_sign/compressed` topic in the select box.
 A screen will show the result of traffic sign detection.

 ## [TurtleBot3 AutoRace 2020](#turtlebot3-autorace-2020)